-- Direct students to open up the Spread of Disease on a Social Network simulation website at http://www.cis.jhu.edu/~goutsias/teachingApplet/webapp.html.
+- Direct students to open up the Interactive Labs: Disease Lab simulation website at https://www.learner.org/series/the-habitable-planet-a-systems-approach-to-environmental-science/disease-lab/.

 - Introduce the activity challenge to students: This website simulation tool enables you to interact with the graph of a social network and simulate the spread of a disease.
-Your challenge: Minimize the number of people who get infected with the flu by examining the social network and mindfully choosing which two of the 20 individuals are the best ones to get vaccinated.
+Your challenge: Minimize the number of people who get infected with the flu by examining the social network and mindfully choosing input variables such as percent vaccinated, population density and population mixing.
 After you have run multiple simulations, you'll analyze the results and assess the effectiveness of your vaccination strategies.

-- Familiarize students with how the interactive applet works.
+- Familiarize students with how the interactive simulation works.
 Point out the simulation's main features and variables.
-Give them a minute to play with it and reset by refreshing the page.
+Give them a minute to play with it and reset by pushing the reset button.

 - Before students start the simulations, pose the following problem to the class: When running a simulation, you need to keep track of the number of infected individuals (red nodes) at each time step in order to record the total number of infected individuals at the end of each simulation.
 This can be tedious and prone to errors.
 Does anyone see a quick calculation that can be performed at the end of each simulation to find the total number of individuals infected during the simulation?
-(Answer: At the end of each simulation only susceptible individuals (blue nodes) and resistant individuals (green nodes) will remain.
-You know that two individuals are resistant due to vaccination (the ones you chose), while the rest are resistant because they were infected at some point during the simulation.
-Therefore, you can simply count the number of resistant individuals (all green nodes) at the end of a simulation and subtract 2 to obtain the total number of individuals infected during the simulation.)
+(Answer: At the end of each simulation only at risk individuals (green nodes) and immune individuals (blue nodes) will remain.
+You know that some individuals are immune due to vaccination (based on input variables), while the rest are contagious because they were infected at some point during the simulation.
+Therefore, you can simply count the number of immune individuals (all green nodes) at the end of a simulation and subtract from the total population to obtain the total number of individuals infected during the simulation.

 - Direct students to run their simulations, using the worksheet to record data and answer questions.
-They first must decide which two nodes are best to vaccinate in order to reduce the number of individuals infected by the disease.
-Each student should use his/her same choice of vaccinated individuals to run 10 separate applet simulations, starting from the beginning until the disease is completely eradicated.
+Each student should use his/her same input choices to run 10 separate simulations, starting from the beginning until the disease is completely eradicated.
 After each simulation, record in the worksheet table how many nodes became infected during the course of that simulation (that is, once the flu virus runs its course).

 - After all students have completed the simulations, ask them to compute the average number of nodes infected in their simulations and record this number on the worksheet.